Portable and Handheld Systems for Energy-Dispersive X-ray Fluorescence Analysis

 Energy-dispersive X-ray fluorescence (EDXRF) portable spectrometers are becoming very popular in many fields for the on-site analysis of elements.
 This is mainly because EDXRF is a nondestructive, multielemental technique that is extremely well suited for the analysis of any material.

 This article reviews the present status of the development and application of EDXRF portable systems.
-The various components of a portable system are described: the radiation source, i.e. small, low-power, dedicated X-ray tubes or, alternatively, radioactive sources that emit X-rays or low-energy -rays; and X-ray detectors, i.e. proportional gas counters and semiconductor detectors, with special emphasis on the more recent thermoelectrically cooled X-ray detectors: Si-PIN (Positive-Intrinsic-Negative), Si-drift, CdTe, CdZnTe, HgI
+The various components of a portable system are described: the radiation source, i.e. small, low-power, dedicated X-ray tubes or, alternatively, radioactive sources that emit X-rays or low-energy γ-rays; and X-ray detectors, i.e. proportional gas counters and semiconductor detectors, with special emphasis on the more recent thermoelectrically cooled X-ray detectors: Si-PIN (Positive-Intrinsic-Negative), Si-drift, CdTe, CdZnTe, HgI2, and others.

 Commercial systems are considered, and finally the most common and significant applications are described, with particular emphasis to the field of works of art.